 The fitting and construction process can take anywhere from 5-8 weeks depending on the clients needs and the number of fittings required by the individual to suit his or her schedule.

 As an alternative to our Bespoke Atelier or Mayfair store, fittings may take place at the location of your convenience.
-Our tailors travel internationally in order to suit the schedules of our busy clientele and make regular stop-overs in New York, LA and Japan.
+Our tailors travel internationally in order to suit the schedules of our busy clientele and make regular stop-overs in New York, LA and Tokyo.